Dynamsoft/barcode-reader-javascript/README.md

 <br>

 ## Contact Us
-If there is any questions, please feel free to contact <support@dynamsoft.com>.
+If there are any questions, please feel free to contact <support@dynamsoft.com>.

 ## License Agreement
 https://www.dynamsoft.com/Products/barcode-reader-license-agreement.aspx